-- An example of a provision incorporating such an agreement into the practitioner's will to act under the agreement as to practice assets.
-Virginia Model Exhibit G. - An example of a durable special power of attorney regarding a sole practitioner's law practice.
-Virginia Model Exhibit H. - Agreement to close law practice in the future.
-New York Model Exhibit I. - ➤ Limited power of attorney to manage law practice at a future date.
-New York Model Exhibit J. - ➤ Letter from closing attorney advising lawyer unable to continue in the practice of law.
-New York Model Exhibit K. - Special provisions for attorney's will regarding handling law practice.
-New York Model Exhibit L.
+- Agreement to close law practice in the future.
+New York Model Exhibit F. - Limited power of attorney to manage law practice at a future date.
+New York Model Exhibit G. - Letter from closing attorney advising lawyer unable to continue in the practice of law.
+New York Model Exhibit H. - Special provisions for attorney's will regarding handling law practice.
+New York Model Exhibit I.